esteinmetz/my-notes/content/Story Notes/Real World Journal.md

 - Alex has the [[airship]] book (he's delivering the book to "a practicer of arcane arts" in [[Alewick]])
 - Shelf of disease books (Erik buys them all).
-- Frank Lechner gives me a coin (he asked for 25k and Erik gave him 26k to keep similar books for me)
+- Frank Lechner gives me a coin (he asked for 25k and Erik gave him 26k to keep similar books for me) We head down to the slave auction and quickly murder the slavers...

 # Session 2/1/2025
 Ancient silver dragon crashes in the area, (early rough symbol) image of [[Tiamat]] branded on the dragon’s back.
 Autopsy shows death probably from dragon fight including acid burns.
 Most likely either black or green dragon.
 We resurrected it, its name is [[Moon Watcher]].